rvagner42/Raytracer/README.md

 A simple raytracer, implemented in C++, using backwards raytracing.

-It is possible to move the camera by using the arrow keys.

 To compile:
 - If you don't have the SDL2 installed, you can do it via brew:
 	- brew update